truenas/middleware/docs/userguide/index.rst

 Unix (NFS) Shares
 -----------------

 FreeNAS® supports the Network File System (NFS) for sharing volumes over a network.
-Once the NFS share is configured, clients use the **mount** command to mount the share.
+Once the NFS share is configured, clients use the :command:`mount` command to mount the share.
 Once mounted, the share appears as just another directory on the client system.
 Some Linux distros require the installation of additional software in order to mount an NFS share.
 On Windows systems, enable Services for NFS in the Ultimate or Enterprise editions or install an NFS client application.

 .. note:: for performance reasons, iSCSI is preferred to NFS shares when FreeNAS is installed on ESXi.
 If you are considering creating NFS shares on ESXi, read through the performance analysis at